DanielTal1/DanielTal1/README.md

 ### 👋 Hi, i'm Daniel Tal.
-I'm a BSc computer science student starting my third year at Bar-Ilan University.
+I'm a BSc computer science student starting my 3rd year at Bar-Ilan University.

 <!--
 **DanielTal1/DanielTal1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.